vsenderov/phyrppl/README.md

 ## Changelog

+### v0.7.2
+Included the bird supetree as a possible dataset

 ### v0.7.1
-Frameworo supports the rare large shift model now.
+Framework supports the rare large shift model now.

 ### v0.7.0
 Major update - CombinDS can now run on CUDA as recursion is replaced by iteration.